dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 >[!Note]
 >This page requires a basic understanding of graphics pipelines.

+>[!Note]
+>The graphics compositor editor is a work in progress.

 The **graphics compositor** organizes how a [scene](../game-studio/scenes.md) is rendered.
 You can use it to customize almost every part of the rendering pipeline.
 For example, you can:

 - use one or multiple cameras
 - filter entities in the scene
 - render to one or more render targets, with different viewports
 - render a scene with a camera to a render target used as the input texture of a Material/Effect in a scene (eg render the rear-view mirror point-of-view to a texture, and display it on the rear-view mirror model)
-- easily mix the rendering mode at the same time in the same graphics composition
+- mix the rendering mode at the same time in the same graphics composition
-- easily mix HDR and LDR rendering
+- mix HDR and LDR rendering
 - apply ImagePostProcessing Effects on a render target, selected before/after rendering a camera
-- easily clear a render target or clear only the depth buffer (eg to always render on top of a render target in a FPS game, or render the UI)
+- clear a render target or clear only the depth buffer (eg to always render on top of a render target in a FPS game, or render the UI)
 - manipulate the compositor from scripts (or any animation system) in the scene to modify the composition, enable effects, etc

 ## Set the graphics compositor